• Skip to primary navigation

 Prefer chicken?
 Try these gluten free chicken tenders instead!
 Check out the dips below as they go well with both chicken or pork!

 When I was first introduced to these, they were made with all purpose wheat flour.
-To make these paleo friendly, whole30 compatible, and gluten free, I make them with cassava flour!
+To make these paleo friendly and grain/gluten free, I make them with cassava flour!

 Cassava is by far my favorite grain free flour for frying.
 It sticks well and doesn't burn quickly, instead it gets a very nice golden, crispy brown.
 It has a very nice taste and texture when finished as well.